Tyler-The-Creator/Tyler-The-Creator/README.md

 Hi 👋 My name is Tyler
 ======================

-Golang Engineer and Web Developer
+Full-stack engineer // Polyglot
 ----------------------------------

-I've been coding for the last 8-9 years.
+I've been coding for about a decade, professionally for over 4 years.
 I started in high school and pursued a Computer Science degree at the University of Cape Town.
-Currently, I am working as a Golang developer as well as on some web development on the side.
+Currently, I am working as a senior developer where I am doing full-stack development, as well as on some web and mobile development on the side.

-* 🌍  I'm based in South Africa
+* 🌍  I'm based in South Africa.
-* ✉️  You can contact me at [tylerpillay207@gmail.com](mailto:tylerpillay207@gmail.com)
+* 🖥️  See my personal site at [Tyler Pillay](http://tylerpillay.co.za).
-* 🚀  I'm currently working on a mobile application for a private client using React Native and AWS.
+* 🚀  I'm currently building a services-on-demand mobile application for a private client using React Native, Golang, AWS.
-* 🧠  I'm learning React Native
+* 🧠  I'm learning Flutter and Svelte.
 * 🤝  I'm open to collaborating on open-source projects, web development, API development, and pretty much anything interesting!
 * ⚡  Tea is better than coffee and this is a hill I'm prepared to die on.